 As mentioned earlier, due to the fact that the Phantom being a highly advanced craft compared to the rest of the Empires fleet, it doesn’t boast any top ace pilots.
 But the ruthless “Whisper” and the enigmatic “Echo” is still able to strike fear in even the most stern hearted pilot, when they blast around the enemy flickering in and out of existence.

 “Whisper” is the highest ranking Phantom pilot in the current fleet, and is because of that, the safest although most expensive pick between the four options.
-Boasting a pilot skill of 7 she is able to raise that to 9 with Veteran Instincts, putting her on par with the most elite of rebel pilots.
-She possesses a rather weak pilot ability, which can give her a focus token, after she makes an attack.
-The ability is relatively conditional.
-You have to attack, and even deliver at least one damage for the ability to work.
-The focus token can then only be used defensively against attacks following “Whisper”.
-Because of the hit condition of the ability you can’t even hoard tokens with the help of a Gunner.
-You might also end up with a redundant token, if you as your normal action selected a focus token which was unused during the attack.
-But on the other hand, it is a completely free token, and the combination of a focus and an evade token on a possible cloaked ship, is a really difficult target for the enemy to shoot down.
-Even though she only have an above average Pilot Skill, and a limited pilot ability, she is still so dangerous that a lot of rebel pilots shout foul.
+Boasting a initiative of 5 she is just shy of the most elite pilots.
+She possesses a pilot ability, which can give her an evade token, after she makes an attack that hits.
+The ability comes with some conditions, you have to attack, and even deliver at least one damage for the ability to work.
+The evade token can then be used defensively against attacks following “Whisper” or keep it for the End Phase cloak.
+You might even then end up with a redundant token, if you as your normal action selected a focus token and already got an evade from the Stygium Particle Array.
+But on the other hand, it is a completely free token, and the combination of a focus and an evade, makes if a lot more difficult for the enemy ship to hit her.
+Even though she only have an above average Pilot Skill, and a conditional pilot ability, she is still so dangerous that a most enemy pilots will whisper foul.
 She hits hard and is gone before the enemy register that they are already dead.

-If it is possible to use the term traditional about any Phantom pilot, then “Echo” is farthest away from that nomination.
+If it is possible to use the term orthodox about any Phantom pilot, then “Echo” is furthest away from that nomination.
 He flies like a feverish butterfly escaped from a mental asylum and stings like a bee.
-He is all about his unorthodox manoeuvering, which is covered in more depth here.
-“Echo”’s Pilot Skill at 6 puts him in some kind of no man lands, and it will rarely make much sense to increase it with Veteran Instinct, so he should expect to face opponents that moves after him, but shoots before.
-You have to gamble with “Echo” and take some chances, trying to call the plotted manoeuvres of the enemy.
+He is all about his manoeuvering.
+“Echo”’s Initiative at 4 puts him in some kind of no man lands, so he should expect to face opponents that moves after him, but shoots before.
+You have to gamble with “Echo” and take some chances, trying to call the chosen manoeuvres of the enemy.
 He will turn the game even more into a mind game, where double phycology gives way to double double psychology.
 “Echo” works well as a single Phantom in a build that features other Empire star-fighters, where “Whisper” excels as the squad leader in an all-Phantom Builds.

-The Phantom can be equipped with, system upgrades, crew members, modifications and in the case of the named pilots, elite talents.
+Assuming the Phantom keeps the upgrade options it had access to in the original version of X-Wing, it can be equipped with, system upgrades, crew members, modifications and in the case of the named pilots, elite talents.
+Considering the fact, that not every upgrade has been exposed, here is ours picks from the known field of options.

 It is also possible for the Phantom pilots to apply System Upgrades, which is normally one of the strongest and most versatile upgrade types, even though the choices are limited.
-But for the Phantom they are actually not as useful as they are for other ships.
-The Fire-Control System is very good on paper, and it can’t be denied, that it is a welcoming way for the Phantom to gain access to target-locks even without even spending their precious action.
-Only problem is that due to their erratic movement and often cautious nature, more often than not you won’t be able to target the same ship in two consecutive rounds.
 No Phantom wants never to be stressed, so Advanced Sensors need a slightly different approach compared to other ships, that normally uses it to gain their action before a red manoeuvre.
-The Advanced sensor usefulness for the Phantom is when used in correlation with the decloak, widening its positioning options even more, through pre move barrel rolls or even boost actions.
-This works best with the Advanced Cloaking Device, so you still can cloak later in the same turn, you used the Advanced Sensors.
+The Advanced sensor usefulness for the Phantom is when used in correlation with the decloak, widening its positioning options even more, through pre move barrel-rolls or even boost actions.
+Considering that the Phantom excells in the thick of the asteroid field, a Collision Detector seems like a very interesting choice, that will open up the playing field even more for the Phantom.

 This concludes the hopefully throughout and inspiring evaluation of the Phantoms.
 So good luck fielding these deamons, and fear not if the don’t succeed at first.
 The Phantoms require a lot of experience and pilots that dares to go, where no one would ever expect.